 The BMW 3 Series is a medium-sized saloon and estate model, and has long been considered the benchmark for the compact executive saloon class.
 The latest generation was unveiled in late 2018 and went on sale in the UK in early 2019.

 The estate (known as Touring) models were launched several months after the saloon versions.
-Additionally, the high-performance M3 saloon was unveiled in September 2020 and is expected to arrive in the UK in early 2021.
+Additionally, the high-performance M3 saloon arrived in the UK in early 2021, joined by a Touring version in 2023.

 Body style: Mid-sized saloon and estate